exercism/configlet/README.md

 $ configlet fmt -uy -e prime-factors
 ```

-"Formatting" or "rewriting in the canonical form" means:
+When writing JSON files, `configlet fmt` will:

 - Write the key/value pairs in the canonical order.

-- Use two spaces for indentation, and use a separate line for each item in a JSON array/object.
+- Use two spaces for indentation.

+- Use a separate line for each item in a JSON array, and each key in a JSON object.

-- Strip key/value pairs for keys that are optional and have empty values.
+- Remove key/value pairs for keys that are optional and have empty values.
-  For example, `contributors: []` is removed.
+  For example, `"source": ""` is removed.

-- Strip `test_runner: true` for Practice Exercise config files.
+- Remove `"test_runner": true` from Practice Exercise config files.
   This is an optional key - the spec says that an omitted `test_runner` key implies the value `true`.

-- When there is more than one key/value pair with the same name, keep only the final one.
+- When a JSON object has more than one key/value pair with some key name, keep only the final one.

-The canonical order is:
+The canonical key order for an exercise `.meta/config.json` file is:

 ```
 - authors